BAI-LAB/BaiJia/README.md

 We provide six comprehensive dimensions to evaluate the role-playing performance of LLMs:

 1. **Character Consistency (CC)**
+   - Alignment with character background.
-   - Alignment with character background and historical dynasty context.
+   - Alignment with historical dynasty context.
 2. **Dialogue Ability (DA)**
    - Coherence and logical flow of dialogue.
    - Interactivity in conversations.